 Take a walk on the wild side and instead of placing straight lines in perpendicular placements, put them at angles to one another.
 This is an unexpected look and provides more than just a walkway, but also a new visual focal point along your home and garden walls.

 Pea gravel is often difficult to walk through and also can get a bit boring when used in large amounts.
-Break up the monotony, and provide an easier stroll through the yard with some well placed stones.
-There is no need to fit hem together as the pea gravel will easily fill in those gaps, as well as provide contrasting differences.
+Break up the monotony, and provide an easier stroll through the yard with some well-placed stones.
+There is no need to fit them together as the pea gravel will easily fill in those gaps, as well as provide contrasting differences.

-These stone pavers are placed in a patterned design with in the lawn itself to provide a latticed effect.
+These stone pavers are placed in a patterned design within the lawn itself to provide a lattice effect.
 Although it does provide a rudimentary walkway, it serves as more of a part of the landscape itself and mimics the architectural materials used in the surrounding buildings.

 Stone details are often used along meandering paths, but not often seen when a slope is involved.
 But stone can provide the perfect detail to a well shaped and planned out hillside staircase as seen in this case that incorporates long, shallow steps to guide your way.

 This gravel walkway leads the way with unique, and well-planned works of art throughout the garden that incorporates the walkway material into their design.
 This particular tree uses soft grasses and varied color rocks to define and lift it from the surrounding walkway.
 Surprise your company with similar pieces of art!

 Children’s hopscotch boards alternate a one and two box design for hours of play.
 Using the same pattern you can create an interesting pathway that doubles as a fun, permanent place to play for your children.
 Set them right into your lawn for easy maintenance and further interest.